-One of the questions I am constantly being asked by my personal training and boot camp clients is how do they know when they are in the fat burning zone.
+One of the questions I am constantly being asked by my personal training and fit camp members is how do they know when they are in the fat burning zone.
 Also why does it seem that the intensity is really low if you are to go by the charts that you see on machines in the gym.

 While a lot has been has been made about the existence of a magical all consuming “fat burning zone,” it is actually one of the greatest myths around when it comes to exercising and trying to lose weight.
 It is actually based on science that is about 30 years out of date and we have move on quite a bit since then.

 The myth comes from the fact that when you are participating in lower intensity exercise, like walking slowly on a treadmill, you are actually burning a higher percentage of calories from fat than from blood sugar (carbs).

 In other words, in order to lose weight, you must eat fewer calories than you use, because at the end of the day food is just fuel and body fat is just stored fuel that has not been burned.

 Therefore, what we need to ask ourselves is:

 Is it possible that we can burn more calories by deliberately reducing our intensity in the gym to make sure we stay in this magical “fat burning zone”?

 The obvious answer to this is no, but how many people do we see in the gym walking, or on an exercise bike reading a book.
 The simple truth is that you burn more calories by exercising for longer and at a higher intensity, not by slowing down.